-- 1. Juror Note Taking.
+1. Juror Note Taking.
 Jurors will be permitted but not required to take notes during the trial.
 Jurors will be instructed that the notes are to aid their memory of the evidence and are not a substitute for their recollection of the evidence in the case.
-1 The Court will provide each juror with a notebook or paper and pens.
-The notes will be collected and destroyed at the conclusion of the trial. - 2.
-Other.
-The Court is open to other techniques to enhance juror comprehension.
+The Court will provide each juror with a notebook or paper and pens.
+The notes will be collected and destroyed at the conclusion of the trial.